jiportilla/ACME-demo/script/IEAM-policy-demo.md

 	* Diagram goes here

-An `IEAM service` can contain one or more `Docker` container images.
+An edge `service` can contain one or more **Docker** container images.
 A group of  one or more services together can create an application.

 The `Services` tab lists all the available services that have been published into the `IEAM Exchange` (to make them available for deployment to your edge nodes).